reema0814/Threat-Protection-with-XDR/Labguide/Module 5/Lab-01.md

    ![Lab overview.](../media/lab10-task2-alerts.png)

 1. You can click on any of these alerts to view the full details.
-Click on the alert named **Suspicious System Network Configuration Discovery**.
+Click on the alert named **Suspicious PowerShell command line**.

 1. Click on **Maximize** to view the full alert details.